LenNathanielSison/eco-track-pandi/README.md

 - Legal/regulatory basis for waste categorization: Republic Act 9003 (Ecological Solid Waste Management Act of 2000)
 - National Solid Waste Management Commission (NSWMC) WACS implementation guidelines (2020)

-**Survey/Evaluation Data:** In addition to the waste dataset, a system usability evaluation was conducted with **87 participants** (53 students, 10 IT professionals, 2 faculty members, 21 Pandi residents, and 1 MENRO/LGU representative) using a 5-point Likert scale instrument based on ISO/IEC 25010 software quality standards.

 ---

 ## Methodology